Asteraceae: Floral heads

-In plants of the family Asteraceae, what appears to be a single flower is actually a cluster of much smaller flowers.
-The overall appearance of the cluster, as a single flower, functions in attracting pollinators in the same way as the structure of an individual flower in some other plant families.
-The older family name, Compositae, comes from the fact that what appears to be a single flower is actually a composite of smaller flowers.
+In plants of the Asteraceae, what appears to be a single "daisy"-type flower is actually a composite of several much smaller flowers, known as the capitulum or head.
+By visually presenting as a single flower, the capitulum attracts pollinators in the same manner that other "showy" flowering plants in numerous other, older plant families have evolved to attract pollinators.
+The previous name for the family, Compositae, reflects the fact that what appears to be a single floral entity is in fact a composite of much smaller flowers.

-The "petals" or "sunrays" in a sunflower head are actually individual strap-shaped flowers called ray flowers or ray florets, and the "sun disk" is made of smaller circular shaped individual flowers called disc flowers or disk florets.
-The word aster means "star" in Greek, referring to the appearance of some family members, as a star surrounded by rays.
-The cluster of flowers that may appear to be a single flower is called a head.
-The entire head may move tracking the sun, like a "smart" solar panel, which maximizes reflectivity of the whole unit and can thereby attract more pollinators.
+The "petals" or "sunrays" in an "asteraceous" head are in fact individual strap-shaped flowers called ray flowers or ray florets, and the "sun disk" is made up of smaller, radially symmetric, individual flowers called disc flowers or disc florets.
+The word aster means "star" in Greek, referring to the appearance of most family members as a "celestial body with rays".

+The capitulum, which often appears to be a single flower, is often referred to as a head.
+In some species, the entire head is able to pivot its floral stem in the course of the day to track the sun (like a "smart" solar panel), thus maximizing the reflectivity of the entire floral unit and further attracting flying pollinators.

-On the outside the flower heads are small bracts that look like scales.
-These are called phyllaries, and together they form the involucre that protects the individual flowers in the head before they open.
-The individual heads have the smaller individual flowers (florets) arranged on a round or dome-like structure called the receptacle.
-The florets mature first at the outside, moving toward the center, with the youngest in the middle.
+Nearest to the flower stem lie a series of small, usually green, scale-like bracts.
+These are known as phyllaries; collectively, they form the involucre, which serves to protect the immature head of florets during its development.
+The individual florets are arranged atop a dome-like structure called the receptacle.

-The individual flowers in a head have 5 fused petals (rarely 4), but instead of sepals, they have threadlike, hairy, or bristly structures singularly called a pappus, plural pappi, which surround the fruit and can stick to animal fur or be lifted by wind, aiding in seed dispersal.
-The whitish fluffy head of a dandelion, commonly blown on by children, is made of pappi with tiny seeds attached at the ends.
-The pappi provide a parachute like structure to help the seed be carried away in the wind.
+The individual florets in a head consist, developmentally, of five fused petals (rarely four); instead of sepals, they have threadlike, hairy, or bristly structures, known collectively as a pappus (plural pappi).
+The pappus surrounds the ovary and can, when mature and attached to a seed, adhere to animal fur or be carried by air currents, aiding in seed dispersal.
+The whitish, fluffy head of a dandelion, commonly blown on by children, consists of numerous seeds resting on the receptacle, each seed attached to its pappus.
+The pappi provide a parachute-like structure to help the seed travel from its point of origin to a more hospitable site.